-The application of our ESG and Stewardship program varies by asset class and the characteristics of our investment, including whether we're investing directly or through external investment managers, or whether our investment is actively or passively held.
-For example, we have an engagement program with directly held ASX-listed companies in our fundamental portfolios2 in the Australian shares asset class.
+AustralianSuper supports efforts to strengthen The application of our ESG and Stewardship program Australia's modern slavery legislation and welcomes varies by asset class and the characteristics of our the Australian Government's review of the Modern investment, including whether we're investing directly Slavery Act.
+In our submission on the Review of the or through external investment managers, or whether Modern Slavery Act Issues Paper in November 2022, our investment is actively or passively held.
+For example, our recommendations included mandatory and enforceable modern slavery reporting requirements; the we have an engagement program with directly held ASX-listed companies in our fundamental portfolios2 introduction of due diligence obligations; supporting in the Australian shares asset class. the establishment of an Anti-Slavery Commissioner; creation of a knowledge hub to support reporting We value transparency in reporting on modern slavery entities and a three-year Modern Slavery Act review and seek to have open discussions with the companies cycle to promote continuous improvement.

-We value transparency in reporting on modern slavery and seek to have open discussions with the companies included in our engagement program about modern slavery risks.
+included in our engagement program about modern slavery risks.
 We also engage with companies as part of collaborative initiatives (where considered relevant and appropriate) with the primary aim of amplifying the Fund's voice on ESG issues we consider potentially impacting long term investment value.